top of page

 2. filtering individuals (by surname, by household number, etc.)

-Continue learning about data mining in this article 7 Best Real-Life Example of Data Mining
+Continue learning about data mining in this article 7 Best Real-Life Examples of Data Mining.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.